HackerUSA-CE/aisd-jse-01-hello-world/README.md

    - [ ] Inside the `javascript-hello-world/` folder, create a file named `index.js`.
 This will be your JavaScript file.

-## 2. **Let's Test Our Working Environment***
+## 2. **Let's Test Our Working Environment**
 Let's test if Node.js is installed and ensure the correct version is installed.

   - [ ] Launch Visual Studio Code, then click on `File` > `Open Folder`, and select the folder you created for your project.
   - [ ] From the top menu in VS Code, click on `Terminal` and then select `New Terminal` to open a terminal window.
-  - [ ] In the terminal, type `node -v` and press Enter.
-You should see a version number returned, which you can verify as the correct version.
+  - [ ] In the terminal, type the code shown below and hit enter; you should see a version number displayed, confirming the correct version.

 ```bash
 node -v